The Future of Kitchen Design: Trends Shaping 2026 and Beyond

 - Natural wood cabinetry and veneer finishes

-- Stone or sintered stone countertops
+- Stone or sintered stone worktops

-- Indoor herb gardens and plant shelving
+- Indoor herb gardens and integrated plant shelving

-- Large windows maximizing natural light
+- Large windows that maximize natural light

-Smart Kitchens and Integrated IoT Appliances
+Smart Kitchens and Integrated Technology

 Key innovations include: